 As for their upcoming opponent, the Saints offense looked shaky, and Michael Thomas is out after he suffered an ankle injury versus Tampa.
 The Raiders could well defy odds again and go 2-0 next week at Allegiant Stadium.
 But even after just one game, people are already realising the potential of this Raiders team.

 I couldn’t make this list without giving a spot to Aaron Rodgers, so consider this an honorable mention.
-Even the biggest haters of Rodgers understand that the Packers are Aaron’s team, but Rodgers truly played as if his job was on the line.
-His stellar performance in week 1 saw him record 364 yards, 4 touchdowns, and a 136.3 QBR – all of this on the road and against a division rival with a top 10 defense.
-Rodgers is sending out a clear message with this stat-line – that he is simply irreplaceable.
-Seeing these numbers almost makes me want to put the Packers in the ‘Losers’ section for wasting their 2020 first-round pick.
+Even the biggest haters of Rodgers understand that the Packers are Aaron’s team, but Rodgers truly played as if his job was on the line, with a stellar performance in week 1 which saw him record 364 yards, 4 touchdowns and a 136.3 QBR – all of this on the road, against a division rival with a top 10 defense.
+Rodgers is sending out a clear message with this statline – that he is simply irreplaceable.
+Seeing these numbers almost makes me want to put the Packers in the ‘Losers’ section for wasting their 2020 first round pick.

 San Francisco 49ers

-Coming off a Superbowl loss is never easy (just look at the Falcons, Rams, and Panthers).
+Coming off a Superbowl loss is never easy (just look at the Rams, Panthers).
 However, if you bought into the hype around San Francisco this offseason, and could see them taking the NFC again, you may have been surprised to see them fall to 0-1 at the hands of their division rivals, the Arizona Cardinals.
-Not a whole lot went the 49ers’ way, as they suffered receiving issues early, and it got worse when Kittle suffered a knee sprain – adding the $75 million man to the list of injuries on San Fran’s offense, along with Deebo Samuel and Brandon Aiyuk.
-As for the quarterback, Garoppolo took 3 sacks and missed several textbook throws.
-To top it all, with Jimmy G’s overthrow in the Super Bowl fresh in the minds of fans, Garoppolo made further poor decisions as, yet again, he failed to complete a late game-winning drive.
+Not a whole lot went the 49ers way, as they suffered receiving issues early, and it got worse when Kittle suffered a knee sprain – adding the $75 million man to the list of injuries on San Fran’s offense, along with Deebo Samuel and Brandon Aiyuk.
+As for the quarterback, Garoppolo took 3 sacks and missed a number of textbook throws.
+To top it all, with Jimmy G’s overthrow in the Superbowl fresh in the minds of fans, Garoppolo made further poor decisions as yet again he failed to complete a late game winning drive.